SAPH1TE/SAPH1TE/README.md

   ==========================
            TO DO
   ==========================
-  - waka time
+  - waka time embed
   - Who Really cares Spotify Gif
   - updating changelog (kinda like a public updating diary)
   - More Tech Stack Tools
+  - Break up Tech stack into sections for readability
-  - More social refs
+  - Finish social refs
   - Make github trophies custom jolly theme
+  - Not Within this file but get more github achievments

   =========================
           SOURCES